jupyterhub/jupyterhub/docs/getting-started.md

 however, adding a user to the Hub that doesn't already exist on the system will result in the Hub creating that user via the system `useradd` mechanism.
-This option is typically used on hosted deployments of JupyterHub (using Docker), to avoid the need to manually create all your users before launching the service.
+This option is typically used on hosted deployments of JupyterHub, to avoid the need to manually create all your users before launching the service.
 It is not recommended when running JupyterHub in situations where JupyterHub users maps directly onto UNIX users.